stazhirovka/stazhirovka.github.io/software-engineer-job-internship-stockholm-goteborg-malmo.markdown

 ---

 ## Arbetspraktik: learn to code for real and get paid!
-### Software Engineer job for students in Stockholm, Göteborg, Malmö and other Swedish cities.
+### Software Engineer internship for students in Stockholm, Göteborg, Malmö and other Swedish cities.

 *The internship is powered by the [Arbetspraktik program](http://www.arbetsformedlingen.se/download/18.46ccfec5127ddccec778000492/) of the Swedish Labour Agency.
 You need to be registered as unemployed at [Arbetsförmedlingen](http://www.arbetsformedlingen.se/) to apply for this type of support.*